John Grant Pegg: Community leadership

 Along with his increased role in city affairs, his role in local leadership increased.
 In 1907, he was the president of a local branch of the People's Mutual Interest Club, a group which included many prominent black Omahans.
 The club had branches in Kansas, Missouri, Iowa, and Nebraska and Pegg was named chairman of the executive committee of the association in late 1907.
 He was also a member of the Lincoln Club.

 In the summer of 1908, Pegg attended the 1908 Republican National Convention as a page and doorkeeper.
 Later in 1908, he was elected president of the Interstate Literary Association of Kansas and the West with S. Joe Brown of Des Moines elected first vice president.
 Pegg's main opposition for the position was A. G. Hill of Des Moines, who was supported by Omahan Harrison J. Pinkett, while Pegg was supported by Omahan Henry V. Plummer.
-Pegg and Plummer's relationship later soured, although they appeared to bury the hatched in March of 1909.
+Pegg and Plummer's relationship later soured, although they appeared to bury the hatched in March 1909.

 In 1911, Pegg was a leading opponent of a Jim Crow bill, HR 512, introduced by representative John William McKissick of Gage County.
 The bill died in committee after Pegg and a delegation of ten Omaha blacks spoke against the bill in the legislature.
 Along with Walker and Plummer, another collaborator with Pegg in efforts to increase black representation in local government positions was John Albert Williams, with whom he protested the demotion of black fire patrol captains later in 1911.

 Pegg was a leader of the Negro Woman's Christian association and was chairman of a committee in that group which ran a home for the elderly.
 He was ousted from that position in March 1915 after a dispute over how to handle financial difficulties.
 In 1916, Pegg was elected chairman of the Western States Negro Republican Convention held in Kansas City.
 He died unexpectedly later that year.